192516 – Compass Health Outpatient: Central Region

 Most Compass Health clients are Caucasian, chronically mentally ill, and/or lower SES.
 Patients at our locations often manage barriers such as transportation, cost, and childcare.
 Many of our areas served do not have public transportation, and thus the cost of a vehicle and gasoline, as well as car insurance, can cause difficulty.
 In addition, many of our clients do not have access to affordable childcare, which is also a barrier to them receiving treatment.

 Our larger offices tend to be closer to larger cities, and as a result serve a more diverse clientele with higher levels of education and SES.
 We serve the lifespan with respect to therapy and assessment.
-The following table shows a breakdown of some patient demographics across the agency from the fiscal year 2020:
+The following table shows a breakdown of some patient demographics across the agency from 2022-2023:

 While we won’t know your exact supervisor assignments until the internship starts, these are examples of some of the individuals you may work with over the course of your year at the site.